 ☼ ☼ ☼

-I hope these tips are helpful, and I hope they inspire you to travel more.
+I hope these tips are helpful, and I hope they inspire you to travel on a budget more.

 Feel free to drop me a message in the comments if you have any further questions or comments.